 Furthermore, businesses cannot sell the personal information of customers under the age of 16 unless parents first authorize them in the first place.

-To be bounded by the CCPA, a company has to meet at least one of the attributes below;
+To be bound by the CCPA, a company has to meet at least one of the attributes below;

 Generate an annual gross revenue exceeding $25 million.